Florida Business Exchange (FBX) has been serving buyers and sellers in the state of Florida since 1990.

 Founded by the current Broker/Owner, Bert Risdon, the company was one of the few business brokers in the state and established its first office in the Orlando, Florida area.

 In the early 2000’s, FBX began to expand and opened offices in Tampa Bay and Jacksonville.
-In 2016, FBX established a corporate headquarters in Port Orange, Florida and began to actively recruit new associates for the various offices around the state.
+In 2016, FBX established a corporate headquarters in Volusia County, Florida and began to actively recruit new associates for the various offices around the state.

-As of today, FBX is one of the largest non-franchised business brokerage firms in Florida and has sold over 1200 businesses worth millions of dollars.
+As of today, FBX is one of the largest non-franchised business brokerage firms in Florida and has sold over 1500 businesses worth over 500 million of dollars.

 About the Founder…